Experience Chaminade University and earn college credit.

 Chaminade’s Emerging Scholars program seeks to provide access to college education for a diverse group of high school students.
 We believe it will enhance their ability to grow as civic minded individuals, ready to make impactful contributions to their communities and professions.
 Early college students at Chaminade engage in interaction with faculty and fellow students in small classes, have access to academic advising, tutoring services and other student support services on campus.
 Students can earn college credit and may also be eligible for high school credit as well.

-Pre-college students are better prepared for full-time college entry, college life and expectations.
+Early college students are better prepared for full-time college entry, college life and expectations.
 Students also tend to exhibit higher grade point averages, retention rates and graduation rates.

 Eligibility and Next Steps